NFL Thanksgiving Day Football History, Trivia, and Fun Facts

-- Tampa Bay & Cincinnati are the only current NFL teams to play on Thanksgiving and not have at least one win.
-They are both 0-1.
+- Tampa Bay & Cincinnati are the only current NFL teams that have played on Thanksgiving and not have at least one win.
+They are both 0-1 on Thanksgiving.

-- The Vikings have the highest winning percentage of any team on Thanksgiving with more than 1 appearance.
-They are 5-1 all-time.
+- The Philadelphia Eagles have the highest winning percentage of any team on Thanksgiving with more than 2 appearance.
+They are 6-1 all-time.

 - The record for most pass receptions in a game is 12 by both Colts WR Marvin Harrison (2004 vs Detroit) and Lions WR Brett Perriman (1995 vs Minnesota).

 - The most receiving yards on Thanksgiving was 303 by Cleveland’s Jim Benton in 1945.
-The most since then was 185 by San Diego’s Lance Alworth vs. Buffalo in 1964 and 184 yards by Minnesota’s Anthony Carter in 1987 vs Dallas.
+The most since then was 188 by Andre Johnson of Houston in 2012, followed by 185 by San Diego’s Lance Alworth vs. Buffalo in 1964 and 184 yards by Minnesota’s Anthony Carter in 1987 vs Dallas.

 - In 1998, Dallas’ Troy Aikman (455 yards) and Minnesota’s Randall Cunningham (359 yards) combined for 814 yards passing in a single game.